 McCain Foods ANZ has an ongoing dialogue with a number of our key suppliers and customers regarding the manner in which we can collectively address and reduce the risk of modern slavery.
+In FY22, in response to our initial risk assessment of our supplier network, the Committee commenced exploring options to engage third party organisations to support a comprehensive deep-dive into our entire supply chain.

-As the importance of assessing and mitigating modern slavery risks in the food manufacturing industry receives more global attention, McCain remains keen to explore the possibility of partnering with other organisations / NGOs to obtain access to authoritative materials, information and guidance on best practices.
+As the importance of assessing and mitigating modern slavery risks in the food manufacturing industry receives more global attention, McCain remains keen to explore the possibility of partnering with other organizations/NGOs to obtain access to authoritative materials, information and guidance on best practices.